nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 **NestJS-mod module**

-Unlike `PrismaToolsModule' (example: SERVER_USE_FILTERS), the environment variables of the current module will have a prefix (example: SERVER_WEBHOOK_USE_FILTERS), this is done by overriding `getFeatureDotEnvPropertyNameFormatter'.
+Unlike `PrismaToolsModule` (example: SERVER_USE_FILTERS), the environment variables of the current module will have a prefix (example: SERVER_WEBHOOK_USE_FILTERS), this is done by overriding `getFeatureDotEnvPropertyNameFormatter`.

 Turning off the `Guard` and `Filter` on the controllers occurs by wrapping them in special decorators when the module is connected.